- Price: $3495 // 7 NIGHTS / 6 DAYS FISHING

 However, most anglers organize their trip to correspond with the adult migratory tarpon season during the summertime.
 The beginning on the season is late April and concludes in mid September – with the peak numbers of fish being found in late May through August.
 Temperatures are usually quite warm and humid, however tropical breezes while fishing and air-conditioning at the lodge rarely make conditions unbearably hot.

-Although primarily know to our guests as a fly fishing destination, Isla Holbox offers a remote and tranquil environment for non-angling guests to enjoy some serious rest and relaxation.
+Although primarily known to our guests as a fly fishing destination, Isla Holbox offers a remote and tranquil environment for non-angling guests to enjoy some serious rest and relaxation.
 Holbox is actually a popular destination for low maintenance travelers who are attracted to beautiful beaches, reading a book, sunbathing, cruising around town, and generally enjoying tropical paradise.

-During the summer months, the Caribbean waters surrounding Isla Holbox become home to a large and predictable Whale Shark migration.
+During the summer months, the Caribbean waters surrounding Isla Holbox are home to a large and predictable Whale Shark migration.
 There are a handful of reputable tour operators on the island who escort snorkelers to swim with these docile giants.
 There are also opportunities for horseback riding, bird watching, and golf carts are available for rent if guests would like to cruise and explore the island.

 Accommodations as Specified; Full days of guided fishing as specified; Two meals daily (breakfast and lunch – no dinner included); Ground and Water transportation between Cancun Airport and the lodge; Open “Cerveza Bar”, Afternoon Hors d’ oeuvres and all beverages